AmyOShea/MS4-ARTstop/README.md

 ### Typography
 I chose the [Abel](https://fonts.google.com/specimen/Abel) font for the text throughout the site.
 I like the simplicity of a san serif font but Able has a little bit of personality.

+I chose the [Milstone Outline](https://www.dafont.com/milestone-outline.font) font for the hero section of the home page.
+I thought it was an interesting font that added a little bit of flair to the site.

+I chose the [Yaldevi](https://fonts.google.com/specimen/Yaldevi?query=Yaldevi) font for the logo text in the header.
+I think it works well with the Able font.

 ### Imagery